 2. Materials and methods

 The present study conducted during February 2022 to April 2023 along the three ecologically distinct ecosites within the Ashtamudi Lake wetland system, situated on the southwest coast of India.
-These sites were suitably selected to represent the lake’s salinity range and associated habitat gradients.
 The first site, Neendakara (N 08°56′7.2″, E 76°32′24.0″), located at the marine-dominated southern region of the lake with salinity 35.69%, having strong tidal exchange with the Arabian Sea results in high salinity influence.
 The second site, Puthenthuruth (N 08°55′55.6″, E 76°33′10.1″), represents a transitional zone characterized by intermediate salinity levels with 26.70%, semi-enclosed water flow higher organic productivity.
 The third site, Kidapram (N 08°59′57.7″, E 76°36′7.3″), is located in the upper ranges of the estuary having frequent freshwater inflows, creating a low-salinity with 5.86%.
 This nutrient-rich area favourable to benthic accumulation and macrophyte growth.

 These three selected stations collectively capture the spatial heterogeneity of the Ashtamudi estuary, making them suitable for examining habitat-linked variation in population of the fishes and trophic dynamics.
 A georeferenced map of the study area indicating the exact locations of Neendakara, Puthenthuruth, and Kidapram is presented in Figure 1, offering a visual overview of the lake’s ecological zonation and sampling framework.
 This spatial representation highlights the gradient from marine to freshwater influence and serves as a foundational reference for interpreting the ecological data collected during the study.